In this section

 - Treatment planning

-The genomic medicine team at Children’s Hospital is dedicated to working with patients and their families to find solutions to problems that can so often make families feel helpless.
+The GSPMC team at Children’s Hospital is dedicated to working with patients and their families to find solutions to problems that can so often make families feel helpless.

 The specialists in our program use their expertise to uncover genetic mysteries.
 There is information hidden in DNA that can help us diagnose and treat genetic conditions.
-With genomics, we have a refined process for education, analysis and reporting results.
+With genomics, we have a fully integrated process to educate families, analyze the genome and explain results to families and their physicians.

 Our doctors also are on staff at Froedtert & The Medical College of Wisconsin, allowing them to diagnose and manage pediatric and adult genetic conditions.
-Both are molecular genetics experts trained in the interpretation of genomic information.
+Our physicians are clinicians who see genetics patients and are molecular genetics experts trained in the interpretation of genomic information.

 Genomics in the news